Blog Ambassador Tips for Your Final Fall Sports Stop

 (Important tip: The three indoor exhibits do stay open all year—The World of Sport, History of Hoops, and the National Art Museum of Sports—o you can still get your sports experience fix when the Indy Fuel Hockey Experience is actually covered in ice in the middle of January.)
 But we'll have all winter to play indoors.
 For now, back to the great outdoors!...

-Feeling the pressure to spend one last day at the Sports Legend Experience before the season ends?
+Feeling the pressure to spend one last day at the sports experience before the season ends?
 The Graham girls, experts on play, recommend these stops on your final trip around the Experience: